 Day 4: Napali Coast State Park aka Jurassic Park

 No trip to Kauai is complete without seeing Napali Coast State Park.
 This was the setting for Jurassic Park and the minute you get to the entrance, it will all come back to you.
 My wife and I were dead set on doing the hike and we did about 3/4 of it until park rangers told us we couldn’t go any further due to flooding from heavy rainfall the previous night.
 The hike is definitely challenging, particularly the first quarter mile where there is a lot of steep uphill climbing.
 If you do the hike, bring some solid hiking shoes, plenty of water, and a couple of granola bars.
 I saw a few people with flip-flops and they were getting killed from mud and wet rocks.
-Please don’t do this hike with flip-flops.
+Please don’t do this hike with flip-flops or sneakers.
+You don’t need expensive hiking shoes and a $60 pair would do the job.
 I’d also bring a very light raincoat since this part of Kauai gets a lot of rain and the weather can change from hour to hour.
 Other options to see the cliffs are from a boat or helicopter.
 I have heard the helicopter takes four people and that if you’re one of the two sitting in the rear, you’re kind of blocked off from the views when compared to those sitting in the front.
 Just something to be aware of.

 The weather on this part of the island changes from hour to hour.
 If you open up any weather app on your smartphone and you see rain for the entire day, take that with a grain of salt.
 On our drive there, we had mostly overcast skies with drizzle here and there.
 By the time we started the hike, the clouds started clearing up and gave way to sunshine.
 Don’t get disappointed if you see overcast skies while you’re driving there.
 Just wait it out and hopefully the sun will appear.